Document the condition

 Charleston administers historic-preservation review and floodplain management in a low coastal city.
 Local district rules, current flood maps, elevation, drainage, wind, and salt exposure can materially change a project scope.

 Sources were reviewed June 20, 2026.
-Confirm parcel-specific flood zones, historic-district status, permits, and current requirements with the relevant authority before authorizing work.
+Verify parcel-specific flood zone, historic designation, and permit requirements directly with the Charleston County authority before any work is authorized.